neondatabase/website/content/docs/guides/autoscaling-guide.md

 ## Enable Autoscaling for a compute endpoint

-Neon [Neon Pro plan](/docs/introduction/pro-plan) user can edit an individual compute endpoint to alter the compute endpoint configuration, which includes _Autoscaling_.
+[Neon Pro plan](/docs/introduction/pro-plan) users can edit an individual compute endpoint to alter the compute endpoint configuration, which includes _Autoscaling_.

 To edit a compute endpoint: